Historia de omnibus Gothorum Sueonumque regibus: Book One

 After Eric's death in around 425 years after the Deluge, the Golden Age quickly comes to an end, and the Scandinavian peoples soon are converted to paganism.
 The temple at Uppsala is constructed, “built in such grandeur that all in its walls, roofs, and pillars seemed to be shining of purest gold”.
 Drawing on Saxo Grammaticus, Johannes gives a brief description of the gods in Norse mythology, which he says are related to the gods of the Roman religion.
 Over the next four hundred years, the amicable relations between Swedes and Geats deteriorate, and Johannes mentions the kings Uddo, Alo, Odin, Charles, Björn, and Gethar as rulers, of whom he writes that no knowledge has survived, save their names.

 Identifying as he does the Geats with the Goths, the author now starts drawing on the Getica of Jordanes, and declares that in around 836 years after the Deluge, Berig, a mythical king of the Goths from the aforementioned work, is unanimously elected king by both the Swedes and the Geats, reuniting the two peoples.
 Concerned about how Finns, Curonians, and Ulmerugians have been raiding Sweden, Berig rallies the people for a war of conquest against the tribes across the Baltic Sea to seek vengeance and to regain the national honour.
 Appointing his eldest son Humulphus to rule in his absence, Berig assembles a mighty fleet and sails to the isle called Gothiscandza by Jordanes, which Johannes identifies as Gotland.
 From thence, they proceed to invade the land of the Ulmerugians, which Johannes identifies as the territory which would later become Prussia.
 Though the Ulmerguians put up a brave fight, they eventually realize that their forces are inferior to those of the Geats, and so burn their homes and fields and flee into "inner Vandalia".
 Though the land now is desolate, the Geats nonetheless colonizes it, as well as the neighbouring provinces of Pomerania, Poland, and Mecklenburg.

 Johannes goes on to invent a list of rulers with six Erics before Eric the Victorious and six Charles before Charles VII.
 In that way the 16th-century monarchs Eric XIV and Charles IX could boast with ordinal numbers on par with the popes.
-These fictitious rulers were usually described in positive terms, but the invented King Gostagus (Ostanus, Östen III, number 90 in the list) is referred as a tyrant: "There was hardly a night throughout the year with him abstaining from fornication, rape, incest and the filthiest sexual intercourse".
+These fictitious rulers were usually described in positive terms, but the invented King Gostagus (Ostanus, Östen III, number 90 in the list) is referred to as a tyrant: "There was hardly a night throughout the year with him abstaining from fornication, rape, incest and the filthiest sexual intercourse".
 The account of Gostagus contains hateful hints about Gustav Vasa.
 The strongly patriotic work also displays strong antipathy towards Denmark.

 List of Swedish monarchs appearing in the Historia

 The list includes various rulers from the Hervarar and Ynglinga saga as well as several legendary Nordic and Gothic heroes, albeit in different chronological order.
-All pre-12th century dates the are approximates, as stated throughout the book.
+All pre-12th century dates there are approximates, as stated throughout the book.